Trekking Oldonyo Lengai during Safari

 Marangu Gate to Mandara Hut (2,700 m): 5-6 hours walking.

-Day 3 : Horrombo Hut (Full board)
+Day 3 : Horombo Hut (Full board)

 Mandara Hut to Horombo Hut (3700 m): 5-7 hours walking.

 Today we walk towards the Mawenzi hut, passing the Zebra Rocks; this extra day and night at Horombo are for additional acclimatization.
 We recommend drinking enough water and walking slowly!
-All meals for the day are provided at the Horrombo hut.
-Horombo hut to further improve our acclimatization.
+All meals for the day are provided at the Horombo hut to further improve our acclimatization.

 Day 5: Kibo Hut (Full board)

 Today we climb very gradually towards the lunar desert of the Saddle between Mawenzi and Kibo.
 You will take these 6-7 hours walking at a slow pace until we reach Kibo Hut (4,700m), where we will spend the night in a comfortable hut.
 There is no running water at Kibo Hut.
 The remainder of the day is spent relaxing in preparation for the final ascent before a very early night.
-Horombo Hut to Kibo Hut (4,700 m.); 4-6 hours walking.

 Kibo Hut to Summit to Horombo Hut (3,720 m.): 13-15 hours walking.

-Day 7: Horrombo Hut (Half Board)
+Day 7: Horombo Hut (Half Board)

 Today we will descend past Mandara hut to Marangu National Park, and successful climbers will receive their summit certificates.
 From here, you will be transferred to Moshi for dinner and overnight at Hotel.
-Horombo hut to Marangu Gate.
-(6-7 hours walking).

 Day 8: Departure day